The Legal Rights You Have During a Major Insurance Emergency

 Action Step Legal Basis / Tool Impact on Claim

-Request Certified Policy State Disclosure Laws Ensures you are reading the full contract, including endorsements and exclusions.
+Request Policy State Disclosure Laws Ensures you see full contract, endorsements and exclusions.

-Photo/Video Logging Evidentiary Standards Provides "pre-loss" condition proof.
-Use Matterport for 3D scans.
+Photo/Video Logging Evidentiary Standards Proof of pre-loss condition.
+Matterport for 3D scans.

-Track Communication Unfair Claims Practices Act Creates a paper trail for potential Bad Faith litigation.
+Track Comms Unfair Claims Act Paper trail for potential Bad Faith litigation.

-ALE Expense Diary Contractual Indemnity Ensures 100% reimbursement for food, gas, and lodging.
+ALE Expense Diary Contractual Indemnity Ensures 100% reimbursement for living costs.

 A frequent error is signing a "Release of All Claims" too early.
 Insurers may offer a "fast-track" check that looks substantial but includes language waiving your right to supplement the claim later.
 Never sign a release until the full scope of hidden damage—like structural charring behind drywall or foundation cracks—is professionally vetted.